Visiting the Karamojong People – Warriors – Nomads – Pastoralists in a Manyatta

-- Bring a Day-Pack with some bottled water to keep you hydrated especially during the hotter dry-season.
+- Bring a Day-Pack with some bottled water to keep you hydrated, especially during the hotter dry-season.

-- Shorts are not recommended, wear jeans, long-sleeved shirt, this is the “Land of Thorn’s” and such clothing will protect you.
+- Shorts are not recommended, wear jeans, a long-sleeved shirt, this is the “Land of Thorn’s” and such clothing will protect you.
 A Wide-Brimmed Hat is also recommended.

 - Put on insect repellent and sun-block.